barronh/aqmbc/doc/index.rst

 .. aqmbc documentation master file, created by sphinx-quickstart on Fri Mar 17 21:46:43 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 aqmbc User's Guide
 ===================

-Python interface Boundary Conditions for CMAQ.
+`aqmbc` is a python tool to make boundary conditions for CMAQ.

-The key value of `aqmbc` is to provide a single interface to multiple models as boundary conditions for CMAQ.
-This makes maintaining a system easy to acheive, and hopefully easy to use.
+The key value of `aqmbc` is to provide a single interface to multiple models.
+This makes maintaining a system easy to acheive and hopefully easy to use.

+Currently, aqmbc supports:

+* GEOS-Chem v12 and v14
+* CMAQ (Hemispheric or Regional)
+* NASA GMAO's GEOS-CF
+* RAQMS

+To do:

+* aqmbc would like to support WACCM, AM4, and CAMS
+* A future version will allow for explicit output of CAMx readable boundary conditions.
+For now, use the cmaq2camx tools to convert these files.

 Getting Started
 ---------------

 The best way to get started is to install (see below) and then explore the :doc:`auto_examples/index`.
+The examples include data download, processing, and create summaries of the data (figures and tables).

 Installation